Argentina: Economy

-Agriculture

-Argentina is the largest producer in the world of yerba mate (due to the large domestic consumption of mate), one of the 5 largest producers in the world of soybeans, maize, sunflower seed, lemon and pear, one of the 10 largest producers in the world of barley, grape, artichoke, tobacco and cotton, and one of the 15 largest producers in the world of wheat, sugarcane, sorghum and grapefruit.
-Argentina has been a major producer of wheat since before 1900.
-However, with the worldwide rise in the importance of soy, it has become the dominant crop in the country.
-Currently, only Brazil and USA produce more soy than Argentina, and only USA, China and Brazil produce more maize.
-It's the largest producer in South America of wheat, sunflower seed, barley, lemon and pear.
-In wine, Argentina is usually among the 10 largest producers in the world.
-In 2018 it was in 5th place.

-Argentina is also a traditional meat exporter, having been, in 2019, the 4th world producer of beef, with a production of 3 million tons (only behind USA, Brazil and China), the 4th world producer of honey, and the 10th world producer of wool, in addition to other relevant productions.
+Argentina is the largest producer in the world of yerba mate (due to the large domestic consumption of mate), one of the five largest producers in the world of soybeans, maize, sunflower seed, lemon and pear, one of the ten largest producers in the world of barley, grape, artichoke, tobacco and cotton, and one of the 15 largest producers in the world of wheat, sugarcane, sorghum and grapefruit.
+It is the largest producer in South America of wheat, sunflower seed, barley, lemon and pear.
+In wine, Argentina is usually among the ten largest producers in the world.
+Argentina is a traditional meat exporter, having been, in 2019, the 4th world producer of beef, with a production of 3 million tons (only behind US, Brazil and China), the 4th world producer of honey, and the 10th world producer of wool, in addition to other relevant productions.

-Industry

-The World Bank lists the top producing countries each year, based on the total value of production.
-According to the 2019 list, Argentina has the 31st most valuable industry in the world (U$57.7 billion).
-This year, the country was the 31st world producer of steel, the 28th producer of vehicles, the 22nd world producer of beer, the 4th world producer of soybean oil and the 3rd world producer of sunflower oil, among other products.

-The mining industry of Argentina is not as relevant as that of other countries.
-It stands out for being the 4th largest producer of lithium, 9th of silver and 17th of gold worldwide (2019 data).
-The country stands out in the production of natural gas, being the largest producer in South America and the 18th largest in the world, and has an average annual production close to 500 thousand barrels/day of petroleum, even with the under-utilization of the Vaca Muerta field, due to the country's technical and financial inability to extract these resources.
+The mining industry of Argentina is less prominent compared to other countries but stands out as the fourth-largest producer of lithium, the 11th-largest of silver and 17th-largest of gold worldwide.
+Argentina excels in natural gas production, being the largest producer in South America and the 18th-largest globally.
+Argentina produces an average of 500,000 barrels/day of petroleum, despite the under-utilisation of the Vaca Muerta field due to technical and financial limitations in resource extraction.